Troubleshooting Deploys and Refreshes

 - Parameters used

-- Details for each Node + steps for a Node
+- Details for each Node and its steps

 - Error messages